 Many travelers dream of finding a lesser known undeveloped island (with maybe just a few amenities to get them going).
 Few such places are left though, and mass tourism has changed previously idyllic hangouts such as El Nido into commercialized noisy tourist hubs.
-Not Sibuyan.
-It has seemingly been overlooked for the glitz and glamour of nearby Boracay.
+Not Sibuyan island or the much smaler Cresta de Gallo island.
+They have seemingly been overlooked for the glitz and glamour of nearby Boracay.

 Sibuyan’s undeveloped coast